richlowe/illumos-gate/README-ASLR.md

 zone, such that the security-flag configuration of the zone is forced upon it.

-This is somewhat ugly though, since `svc:/system/process-security` and its settings in the zone will thus be inoperative.
+This is somewhat ugly though, since `svc:/system/process-security` and its settings in the zone will thus be inoperative, and I'm not sure how this would look from a UI perspective.

 ### Randomisation of executable base addresses requires PIE